ColleagueRiley/RGFW/README.md

 A basic example can be found in `examples/basic`, it includes a basic OpenGL example of just about all of RGFW's functionalities.

 ## buff
-`examples/buffer` is an example which shows how you can use software rendering with RGFW using RGFW_BUFFER mode which allows you to render directly to the window's draw buffer.
+`examples/buffer` is an example that shows how you can use software rendering with RGFW using RGFW_BUFFER mode which allows you to render directly to the window's draw buffer.

 ## a very simple example
 ```c